iboutsikas/iboutsikas.github.io/docs/6.4.0/writing.md

 | 10th line       |quux        | baz             | bar            | 10th line       |quux        | baz             | bar            | 10th line       |quux        | baz             | bar            | 10th line       |quux        | baz             | bar            |
 {:.flip-table}
 ~~~

+Two things to keep in mind when using `scroll-table` or `flip-table`:
+* Smaller tables will no longer be stretched to span the full width.
+* The layout engine will not attempt to add line-breaks within cells, making columns that contain text unusually large.

 ## Adding code blocks
 To add a code block without syntax highlighting, simply indent 4 spaces (regular markdown).